 - A person may nominate himself or herself for the award.

 The award carries a monetary stipend in addition to an engraved julep cup to commemorate selection.
-This a ward will be presented annually in the spring as part of the Magnolia Awards program.
+This award will be presented annually in the spring as part of the Magnolia Awards program.
 If you have any questions or would like more information about this award, you may contact email@example.com

 Established in 1989 in memory of Glenn Carlisle (B.S. ’77) and Elizabeth Norris Bogitsh (B.S. ’82), this award recognizes high standards in physical fitness, participation in recreational sports, and sportsmanship.
 It is awarded each year to a Vanderbilt undergraduate or graduate student who demonstrates a strong commitment to campus recreational programs and by example and leadership has inspired participation and sportsmanlike conduct in these activities.
 A trophy is presented to the recipient and his/her name is engraved on a plaque in the Student Recreation Center.
 Questions regarding the award may be directed to firstname.lastname@example.org

 The Imani Award honors the Rev. James Lawson, who served as a faithful and determined leader in the African-American community during the Civil Rights Movement and is still very active today, including teaching here at Vanderbilt.
 Imani is the Swahili word for “Faith.”
 Funded by the Bishop Joseph Johnson Black Cultural Center, this award recognizes a graduating senior who has continuously been an integral part of campus life and has demonstrated an outstanding capacity for leadership and devotion to Vanderbilt.
-The winning senior receives a monetary award ($500.00) and a plaque.
-The award will be given at the Magnolia Awards ceremony on Wednesday, April 2, 2014.
+The winning senior receives a monetary award and a plaque.
+The award will be given at the Magnolia Awards ceremony on Monday, April 13, 2015.
 Questions regarding the award may be directed to email@example.com or firstname.lastname@example.org

 These awards are presented through the generosity of the McGill family in honor of Dr. John T. and Lizzie Allen McGill who provided students with an atmosphere of hospitality and guidance through their years at Vanderbilt.
-A graduate of Vanderbilt in 1879, Dr. McGill spent his life in service to Vanderbilt.
+A graduate of Vanderbilt in 1879, John McGill spent his life in service to Vanderbilt.
 He served as professor emeritus of chemistry, Dean of the School of Pharmacy and finally a historian of the University.
 Questions regarding all McGill Awards may be directed to email@example.com

 The John T. & Lizzie Allen McGill First Year Award (Two First Year Students)

-The John T. and Lizzie Allen Upper-class McGill Award
+The John T. and Lizzie Allen Upper-class McGill Award (Any upper-class student)

-The Muliebrity Prize honors an undergraduate or graduate student(s) who demonstrates leadership in activities that contribute to the achievements, interests, and goals of women or that promote gender equity.
+The Margaret Cuninggim Women’s Center Leadership Award honors an undergraduate or graduate student(s) who demonstrates leadership in activities that contribute to the achievements, interests, and goals of women or that promote gender equity.
 Nominations may be made by faculty, staff, and/or advisors; students may also nominate themselves or their peers.
-Nominations are due by Feb.
-14, 2014.
-The award will be given at the annual Magnolia Awards Recognition Ceremony coordinated by Student Leadership Development, where the honoree will be presented with a certificate and small cash award.
-Any questions, please contact Kayce Matthews, Associate Director of the Women’s Center, at Kayce.Matthews@Vanderbilt.edu or (615) 322-4843.
+The award will be given at the annual Magnolia Awards Dinner coordinated by the Student Leadership Development Office, where the honoree will be presented with a certificate and small cash award.
+Questions about this award may directed to firstname.lastname@example.org

-This $250 award is given annually to a deserving internationally-focused student organization for recognition of its efforts in advancing intercultural understanding and exemplary work in the following areas:
+This award is given annually to a deserving internationally-focused student organization for recognition of its efforts in advancing intercultural understanding and exemplary work in the following areas:

-- Organizing events that have a distinct cultural focus and educational goal
+Organizing events that have a distinct cultural focus and educational goal

 - Engaging the Vanderbilt community in activities to promote greater intercultural understanding